arthurbrenno/simpletron-machine-language/README.md

 ## Executing
-You can Execute by opening the .exe at
+You can Execute by compiling and opening the .exe at
 ```bash
 Simpletron\x64\Debug\Simpletron.exe
 ```